XinYing0905/SuperIdol5/TaskAnalysis.md

 Both users struggled with platforms requiring personal information, which made them feel exposed and vulnerable (HTA step 2.3.1 and 3.2).
 Despite using different platforms, they both failed to find a trusted, truly anonymous legal advice source.
 Their experiences reflected emotional states like worry, confusion, and frustration, leading both of them to end the task without getting the help they needed.
 These patterns suggest that current digital tools are not designed well for users seeking anonymous legal guidance.

 ### Design Implications
-The comparison highlights the need for a private and safe legal aid solution.
-JustiLink should provide anonymous channels like chatbots or masked email systems where users can ask questions without revealing personal details.
-Additionally, offering step-by-step guidance and reducing barriers (like mandatory sign-ups) will improve the experience, especially for sensitive issues.
-For users like Emma, clear privacy policies and reassurance about data protection are crucial.
-For users like Joan, the platform should guide them toward reliable sources without overwhelming legal language.
-These findings show that anonymity, emotional safety, and simple navigation are key design priorities.
+HTA analysis suggests several areas for improvement while also highlighting elements that should be preserved.

+Need to Add/Improve:

+- Provide anonymous communication channels (e.g., chatbots or masked emails) to protect user privacy.

+- Introduce step-by-step guidance and reduce sign-up barriers to improve user trust and comfort.

+Need to Retain:

+- Preserve clear privacy policy statements to reassure users about data protection.

+- Retain current features that guide users toward reliable legal sources without overwhelming legal jargon.